• Skip to primary navigation

 Jump to Recipe

-Thai Sweet Potato Curry – the perfect weeknight dinner.
-It's creamy, satisfying and packed with addictive flavors.
+This Thai-Style Sweet Potato Curry is the perfect weeknight dinner.
+It's creamy, satisfying, and packed with addictive flavors.
 Your family will be running to the table!

 overhead view of two bowls of sweet potato curry with a striped napkin and forks on the side.